Auburn High School (Alabama): Fight songs

 Auburn High School's primary fight song is "Hooray for Auburn!".
 The lyrics to "Hooray for Auburn!" come from a cheer that was commonly used in the mid-20th century.
 In 1961, Auburn High School band director Tommy Goff wrote music to fit those lyrics to create the current fight song.
-In subsequent years, the fight song was adopted by other schools, including Prattville High School and Opelika High School.
+In subsequent years, the fight song was adopted by other schools, including Prattville High School, Sheffield High School and Opelika High School.
 At football games, "Hooray for Auburn!" is played after a touchdown.

 "Glory, Glory to Ole Auburn"—often simply "Glory"—was Auburn High's fight song before "Hooray for Auburn!" was written in 1961 and is currently a secondary fight song of Auburn High.
 "Glory, Glory to Ole Auburn" has the tune of the chorus of the "Battle Hymn of the Republic", while the lyrics are identical to those of the University of Georgia's "Glory, Glory" but substitute the word "Auburn" for "Georgia".
 At football games, "Glory, Glory to Ole Auburn" is played after a successful PAT conversion.

 For the 1955 football season, Auburn High used the Alabama Polytechnic Institute fight song "War Eagle".
 An earlier school song, "We're Loyal to You, Auburn High", was used from the 1920s through the 1940s.
 "We're Loyal to You, Auburn High" has the melody of "Illinois Loyalty".

 Student publications

 The Auburn High School yearbook is The Tiger.
-The Tiger has been published each year since 1945, and is produced by students on the yearbook staff.
+It has been published annually since 1945, and is produced by students on the yearbook staff.
 In addition, Auburn High has a literary magazine, The Sheet.

 The journalism classes at Auburn High print a monthly newspaper, the AHS Free Press.
 The Free Press and its three predecessor student newspapers, the AHS Chronicle, the Tiger Tales, and the Tiger News have been published since the early 1950s.
 An earlier paper, the Young Ladies' Mirror, was published by students in the 1850s.

 Starting in 2007, Auburn High students run a campus television station, known as Tiger TV.